Harrisburg - Emergency System Alert

 The LInn County Sheriff's Office coordinates with Emergency Services in our Region.
 We have a great group of people, including all of us in the Cities who work with them, to help protect citizens.
 The Harrisburg Fire/Rescue District is a terrific resource at any time.
 Contact them, or drop by to chat if you are wondering how the City would respond to any disaster.

-When Linn County has established an emergency, such as the ice storm in January, you will find information listed here for you.
-The list below can take you to some helpful websites.
+When Linn County has established an emergency, such as the ice storm in January, or when there is a chance of a wildfire, you will find information listed here for you.
+The links below can take you to some helpful websites.

 What does the City of Harrisburg do in an Emergency?